Yoast/developer/docs/features/schema/functional-specification.md

 This is often perceived as a performance concern, and, rightly so.
 Even with GZIP enabled and configured (which, we can't assume will always be the case), this can cause (albeit minor) overheads on server responses and browser processing.

-In the future, we hope to be able to bypass this issue by using [schema.org](http://schema.org) 's [CssSelectorType](https://pending.schema.org/CssSelectorType) or [XPathType](https://pending.schema.org/XPathType) markup.
+In the future, we hope to be able to bypass this issue by using [schema.org](http://schema.org)'s [CssSelectorType](https://pending.schema.org/CssSelectorType) or [XPathType](https://pending.schema.org/XPathType) markup.
 This allows us to target specific containers (or composites/arrays of containers) which represent the content in question, rather than duplicating the text.
 At the moment, this only supports `webPageElement` and `Speakable` content areas.

 Until these targeting methods achieve greater support, content should only be duplicated when explicitly required by search engines and external agents.
 These scenarios are reflected in this document.